ionep/compiler/README.md

 1. *make*

-    Builds "parse" to run the parser.
+    Builds "generate" to run the parser.

+    Use *make parse* to build parse instead.

 2. *make mem*